 A palindrome is some sequence of the characters which reads exactly same backward as forward, such as “radar”, “Level”, “Nitin”

-Start iterating the mentioned string forward & backwards in a single loop and only one character at a time.
+Start iterating the mentioned string forward & backward in a single loop and only one character at a time.
 The loop exits at the very first mismatch.

 Ques 31:- Are interned strings qualified for a garbage collection?